tocdai/download-this-gsheet/README.md

 - One click to download the current sheet as xlsx
 ### v1.0.0
 - Support download as pdf
-- Allow config the default dowload format in the Options page
+- Allow config the default download format in the Options page
+- Add buymeacoffee button